paulh1am/paulh1am.github.io/_projects/firejar.markdown

   <img src="{{ site.baseurl }}/images/fjar/whitman.jpg" alt="" title="sticker image">
 </div>
 <br>
-FireJar is a an API and web application for sharing for map-based media art.
+FireJar is an API and web application for creating for location-based media experiences.
 Exploring how digital interactions can shape our experience of the world around us, this project invites people to share and discover content.

-I made a demo experience that placed the verses to Walt Whitman's "Crossing Brooklyn Ferry" at locations along Brooklyn Bridge to play as users walk across.
+I made a demo experience that placed the verses to Walt Whitman's "Crossing Brooklyn Ferry" at locations along The Brooklyn Bridge to play as users walk across.
 Stickers along the bridge encouraged interaction.
+The experience worked as a hands-free/screen-free audio tour, while also providing information and additional options on-screen.

 <img style="width: 35%; margin: 0 auto;" src="{{ site.baseurl }}/images/fjar/brdgapprch.gif" alt="" title="example image">